Open to the public!

-The Moncton Museum offers guided bilingual tours to interested organizations, schools and groups.
-For more information or to book a tour, please contact Resurgo Place.
+Resurgo Place offers guided bilingual tours to interested organizations, schools and groups.
+For more information or to book a tour, reservations required.

 Workshops and Programs

 To receive info on upcoming workshops, e-mail the Museum with "Programming" in the subject line.

 The Moncton Museum hosts a collection of artifacts and photographs recounting the region's history.
 Many of these objects are part of the Museum's permanent collection.
 This exhibit relates Moncton's history from the time of the Mi'kmaqs to today.
 There are treasures to discover from the period preceding the Deportation of Acadians, the time when agriculture was Moncton's primary economic engine, the golden shipbuilding years and the railway era.

 Until august 24: "The Canoe - a Canadian Cultural Icon" - exhibit produced by The Canadian Canoe Museum in Peterborough, Ontario.